TamasPalfi/User-stories/final.md

 Alex selects the "Logout" button from frontend.
 Frontend detects when the “Logout” button is selected.
 The frontend sends Alex’s sign out time to backend.
 Backend stores Alex's logout time.
 Frontend removes the session data in local storage.
 The frontend redirects Alex to a landing page.

 ### 35. System Receives Registration Request From Frontend
 A potential New Member (Bob) fills out a registration form and selects the "Register" button.
 The backend receives a request that contains potential New Member’s information.
 If the credit card information already exists, the backend sends an error to the frontend and Bob must fix the error.
-If the credit card information does not exist in the database, The system checks that the given credit card information is valid using credit card software.
+If the credit card information does not exist in the database, the System checks that the given credit card information is valid using credit card software.
 If the data is valid, the system stores New Member user information into the database.
 The frontend redirects Bob to a Login page.
 If the data is **not** valid, the backend sends an error to the frontend and Bob must fix the error.

 ### 36. System Retains Member's Actions (Interests)
 Alex, a Member, performs specific expected actions.
 The frontend detects an item being selected when a Member selects a specific post or other content on the current screen (if a Member stays longer at a specific page of *Members Only*).
 The frontend sends this information to the backend.
 The backend receives the data and stores it in the database.

 ### 37. System Converts URL to Shortened URL
 The frontend sends the request to a backend.
 Frontend sends a request to the backend with original URL information.
 The backend receives the request and uses a hash function to generate a shortened URL.
 The System saves the shortened URL into the database.
 The System sends the shortened URL to the frontend.
 In the case of the system cannot perform shortening, it will use the original URL.

+### 38. System Bills Customer
+Initial System billing upon Member confirmation of credit card details [SEE # 4].
+System billing also triggered upon Member updating credit card information [SEE # 7].
+Further billings occur in tri-monthly frequency [SEE # 8] All billings by System occur randomly between amounts $.20-$.45.

 <center><h1><b>Non-Functional Requirements</b></h1></center>